EXPLAINER: Why countries are halting the AstraZeneca shot - WTMJ

 IS THERE ANY PROOF THE VACCINE IS RESPONSIBLE?

 No. The European Medicines Agency says there is “no indication that vaccination has caused these conditions.”
-The EU regulator said its investigation was continuing and that a “rigorous analysis” of all data would be finished in the coming days.
-It said while its review was ongoing, it believed the benefits of the AstraZeneca vaccine outweighed the potential side effects.
+The EU regulator said its investigation was continuing and was conducting a “rigorous analysis” of all data.
+It said while its review was ongoing, the benefits of the AstraZeneca vaccine outweighed the potential side effects.

-The EMA said it was convening its expert safety committee Tuesday and would hold an “extraordinary meeting” on Thursday to decide on “any further actions that may need to be taken.”
+The EMA said it was convening its expert safety committee Tuesday and would hold another meeting on Thursday to decide on any necessary actions.

 In Britain, where 11 million doses of the AstraZeneca vaccine have been administered — more than any other country — there have been reports of about 11 people who developed blood clots after getting a shot.
 None were proven to have been caused by the vaccine.